RABIUL-ALAM-RATUL/medicare-hospital-spending/readme.md

 app.py: The production-ready source code for the Streamlit web application, including all visualisation logic and interactive components.

-Medicare Hospital Spending by Claim (USA).ipynb: The Jupyter Notebook documenting the end-to-end data science pipeline, including data cleaning (imputation/capping), Exploratory Data Analysis (EDA), Feature Engineering, and Machine Learning model training.
+Final_Draft_26_11_25.ipynb: The Jupyter Notebook documenting the end-to-end data science pipeline, including data cleaning (imputation/capping), Exploratory Data Analysis (EDA), Feature Engineering, and Machine Learning model training.

 df_final.parquet: The pre-processed, engineered, and compressed dataset utilised by the dashboard (generated via the notebook pipeline).